ftctechnh/ftc_app/README.md

 # Swerve Robotics FTC Library

-Welcome to the Swerve Robotics library support for the FTC Android Robot Controller Library.
+Welcome to the Swerve Robotics library for the FTC robot controller runtime.
-The purpose of the Swerve Robotics library is to augment the robot controller runtime from FTC HQ in order to simplify programming for FTC teams.
+The purpose of our library is to augment the robot controller runtime library from FTC HQ in order to simplify programming for FTC teams.
 The central aim here is not to change what's there, just to make it better.
 You might also want to check out our related project, the Swerve Robotics Tools Suite, also [here](https://github.com/SwerveRobotics/tools) on GitHub.